suthanaf/suthanaf.github.io/README.md

 (tense, aspect, and mood - denoted at the beginning of a clause in that order - active descriptors are not declined)

-tense:
+tense/aspect:

-* Present: sak
+* Present/Perfect: sak
-* Past: kas
+* Past/Perfect: kas
-* future: tas
+* Future/Perfect: tas

-aspect:
+* Present/Imperfect: mas

-* Imperfect: mas
+* Past/Imperfect: suk
-* Perfect: suk
+* Future/imperfect - faf

 mood: